fossabot/hydrusrv/README.md

 `namespaceC`.

-Files not having one or more of the given sort namespaces are _not_ omitted from the results but will be sorted ascending by `id` to the end of the (sub) set.
+Files not having one or more of the given sort namespaces are _not_ omitted from the results but will be sorted descending by `id` to the end of the (sub) set.

 This route returns the same data for each file as when